 - Any laboratory that has referred its proficiency samples to another laboratory for analysis and/or submitted the other laboratory's results as its own will face administrative sanctions and may have its permit revoked and/or denied for at least one year.

-Any laboratory that receives proficiency samples from another laboratory for testing must notify the provider within seventy-two hours of receipt or identification of such samples.
+Any laboratory that receives proficiency samples from another laboratory for testing must notify the proficiency testing provider and the Clinical Laboratory Evaluation Program within seventy-two hours of receipt or identification of such samples.